emberjs/rfcs/text/0000-deprecate-globals-resolver.md

 # Unresolved questions

-There has never been a transition guide for transitioning an old codebase to Ember-CLI, despite its obvious necessity.
+There has never been a transition guide for transitioning an old codebase to Ember-CLI.
 Do we want to create one at this late date?